Fees and funding

 Ontario Graduate Scholarships (OGS)

-- This scholarship recognizes academic excellence in graduate studies at the MSc and PhD levels in all disciplines of academic study.
+- This scholarship recognizes academic excellence in graduate studies in all disciplines of academic study.

 - A limited number is available to visa students.